 COAST ceased operation for several weeks early in the COVID-19 pandemic.
-Fixed route ridership has been slower to improve in contrast to paratransit services (see next page), however 2023 ridership recovery was much improved from 2022.
-2023 ridership was as high as 82% of pre-pandemic ridership in December compared to 2022 ridership which hovered around 58% for most of that year.
+Fixed route ridership has been slower to improve in contrast to paratransit services (see next page), however 2024 ridership saw closer to pre-pandemic ridership.
+2024 ridership was as high as 98% of pre-pandemic ridership in October compared to 2023 ridership which hovered around 70% for most of that year.